Odin Computer Graphics

-Odin Computer Graphics were a Liverpool-based computer games developer who came to prominence in the mid-1980s with a variety of titles for the ZX Spectrum, Commodore 64 and Amstrad CPC home computers.
+Odin Computer Graphics was a Liverpool-based computer games developer that came to prominence in the mid-1980s with a variety of titles for the ZX Spectrum, Commodore 64 and Amstrad CPC home computers.

 History

+Odin was started by Paul McKenna and Mark Butler in 1984 as Thor which released several titles including Jack and the Beanstalk which reached number 2 in the ZX Spectrum charts in August 1984.
+Butler left Thor in early 1985, and McKenna (managing director and owner) thought it appropriate to form a sister company, Odin Computer Graphics although the Thor name would still be used on later titles such as The Arc of Yesod and I.C.U.P.S.

-Odin consisted of Managing Director Paul McKenna; programmers Steve Wetherill, Robbie Tinman, Marc Dawson (now Wilding), Keith Robinson, George Barnes, Tommy Laningan, Derrick Rowson, and Stefan Walker; artists Paul Salmon, Stuart Fotheringham, and Colin Grunes; and musician Keith Tinman.
+The new company consisted of Managing Director Paul McKenna; programmers Steve Wetherill, Robbie Tinman, Marc Dawson (now Wilding), Keith Robinson, George Barnes, Tommy Laningan, Derrick Rowson, and Stefan Walker; artists Paul Salmon, Stuart Fotheringham, and Colin Grunes; and musician Keith Tinman.
 Bernie Duggs and musician Fred Gray are also credited.
 Fotheringham and Dawson had previously worked for Software Projects.
 Some other staff members had previously worked for Imagine Software.

-Prior to the release of their debut title, Nodes of Yesod, in 1985, Odin had previously released a number of games under the name Thor.
-Although they developed a couple of in-house titles as Thor, they mainly acquired the publishing rights to homegrown titles from anonymous bedroom programmers.
-These early titles were mostly regarded as critical disappointments but not commercial failures.
-When Thor decided to switch to in-house development, Paul McKenna (managing director & owner) thought it appropriate to form a new company, hence Odin Computer Graphics was born.

-Nodes of Yesod became an instant critical and commercial success, prompting Telecomsoft (the software division of British Telecom) to offer them a six-figure contract to develop ten games within a 12-month period.
-While Odin's later games (including Robin of the Wood and Heartland) were very well received, some later titles failed to live up to expected BT standards.
+In 1986, Odin signed a publishing, marketing and distribution deal with Telecomsoft, the software division of British Telecom.
+While Odin's later games, like Heartland, were well received, some later titles failed to live up to expected BT standards.
 During this period, the warehouse area attached to the Odin studio was used by Telecomsoft as a distribution warehouse and to store thousands of copies of games on their Firebird, Rainbird and Beyond labels.

-Just prior to the Telecom deal Odin had secured a major contract with Capcom.
-They were to develop Robin Hood for coin-operated arcade machines and Capcom's Gun.Smoke for the home computer format.
-Unfortunately the contracts arrived a day late.
-Paul McKenna still has the original contracts from Capcom in his possession.